-The last is too high a load to be practical, so you’ll look for an amp that can put out from 525 to 1050 watts RMS into either a 4-ohm load, or a 1-ohm impedance load:
+The last is too high a load to be practical, so you’ll look for an amp that can put out up to 700 watts RMS into either a 4-ohm load, or a 1-ohm impedance load:

 Among Crutchfield’s selection of amplifiers you’ll find: